Siege of Sarajevo: Atrocities

-The Sarajevo National Library (now the Sarajevo City Hall) was burned down in a Serb attack; about ~2 million books were lost.The attack was conducted by Colonel Tomislav Šipčić.
-It took about 20 years to repair the library.

-The Sarajevo Tunnel, completed in mid-1993, was a major asset in bypassing the international arms embargo (applied to all parties to the Bosnian conflict, including the defenders of Sarajevo).
-It helped supplies and weaponry reach the city's defenders, and enabled some inhabitants to leave.

 Reports indicated an average of approximately 329 shell impacts per day during the course of the siege, with a maximum of 3,777 on 22 July 1993.
 This urbicide by shellfire extensively damaged the city's structures, both residential and cultural.
 By September 1993 it was estimated that virtually all the buildings in Sarajevo had suffered some degree of damage, and 35,000 were completely destroyed.
 Among buildings targeted and destroyed were hospitals and medical complexes, media and communication centres, industrial complexes, government buildings and military and UN facilities.
-Other significant buildings damaged or destroyed included the presidency of Bosnia and Herzegovina and the National Library, which was set on fire and burned to the ground, destroying over 1,500,000 volumes and 600,000 serials.
+Other significant buildings damaged or destroyed included the Parliament buildings and the City Hall/National Library, which was set on fire and burned to the ground, destroying over 1,500,000 volumes and 600,000 serials.

 The shelling took a heavy toll on residents.
 Mass killings of civilians, primarily by mortar attacks, made headline news in the West.
 On 1 June 1993, 11 people were killed and 133 were wounded in an attack on a football game.
 On 12 July, twelve people were killed while waiting in line for water.

 The biggest single loss of life was the first Markale marketplace massacre on 5 February 1994, in which 68 civilians were killed and 200 were wounded.
 Medical facilities were overwhelmed by the scale of the civilian casualties, and only a small number of the wounded benefited from medical evacuation programmes like 1993's Operation Irma.

+Sarajevo Safari

+Sarajevo Safari is the name for an alleged "war tourism" phenomenon that took place during the siege on the city.
+According to allegations and testimonies, wealthy foreign nationals were enabled, for large monetary fees, to shoot at civilians in the besieged city with sniper rifles.
+These activities allegedly took place from established positions of the Army of Republika Srpska (VRS) in the hills surrounding Sarajevo.
+This event came globally known following the AJB DOC Film Festival in Sarajevo in September 2022.

+This received renewed attention in 2025 after the public prosecutor's office in Milan opened an investigation regarding Italian citizens that took part in such activities.
+The investigation includes testimony of a Bosnian military intelligence officer, that is being examined by Italian counter terrorism prosecutor.
+The charge is murder.
+The group of “sniper tourists”, including Italians and other nationalities, are alleged to have paid soldiers belonging to Radovan Karadžić's army to be escorted to the hills around Sarajevo to entertain themselves by sniping civilians.